|Mark Duplass and Elizabeth Moss toking together in The One I Love.

 One wonders about the basis for this conceit from writer/producer Justin Lader.
 Do couples feel like they're in an alternate reality if they get high together?
 Are they disappointed in life after the buzz wears off?
 Is there no way to reconcile the two aspects of themselves?

-|Sophie (Moss) pulls out the pot.|
+|Sophie (Moss) pulls out the pot.

-Rather than, "My wife doesn't understand me," married men tell me, "My wife won't get high with me."
+Rather than, "My wife doesn't understand me," married men sometimes tell me, "My wife won't get high with me."
 It's difficult to depict on film, but the cosmic connection made between two beings whilst high is something that can be beautiful, bonding, and sexy.
 And it can be hard to come down from that to the more prosaic planet, especially in a world where getting high is denigrated instead of celebrated.

 This film could explore some of those nuances, but instead it degrades into a not-so-thrilling thriller, albeit one with an interesting twist at the end.
-But it still may have some lessons for potheads in love, at least.